w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/alternative-language-versions-are-available.md

 status: developing
 ---

-Captions in a different language than that of the media are available so that the user can choose to view captions in their preferred language.
+:term[Captions] in a different language than that of the media are available so that the user can choose to view captions in their preferred language.